mertcanalk-png/service-desk-simulator/README.md

 # Help Desk — Ticket Practice Log

-A running log of help desk tickets I've worked through in a service desk simulator, documented the way a real Level 1 technician documents a ticket: symptom, diagnosis, root cause, fix, and the lesson learned.
+A running log of help desk tickets I've worked through in a service desk simulator(https://servicedesk-simulator.com), documented the way a real Level 1 technician documents a ticket: symptom, diagnosis, root cause, fix, and the lesson learned.

 > **Scope note:** This is self-directed practice in a training simulator, done in